Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 Can my spouse and children come with me?

 Yes.
-Accompanying spouse and minor children can apply for a dependent visa alongside your F-1-D. The dependent application requires marriage and birth certificates with notarized translation, and for children aged 6 to 18, proof of school enrollment.
+Accompanying spouse and unmarried children under 18 can apply for a dependent visa alongside your F-1-D. The dependent application requires marriage and birth certificates with notarized translation.
+Some consulates additionally ask for proof of school enrollment for school-age children, though this is not on the standard MOFA consulate checklist, so confirm it for your case.
 Verify the exact dependent category and document requirements with your local Korean consulate during your appointment, as some consulates handle F-1-D dependents under existing F-3 framework and others handle them as F-1-D-3.

 Do I have to enroll in NHIS on the F-1-D?

 Yes, after 6 months of residence.
 F-1-D holders are NOT auto-enrolled at ARC issuance (unlike D-2 students or F-6 marriage migrants).
-National Health Insurance Service (NHIS) enrollment becomes mandatory at the 6-month mark, with the foreign regional subscriber minimum currently approximately ₩152,790 per month including long-term care insurance.
+National Health Insurance Service (NHIS) enrollment becomes mandatory at the 6-month mark, with the foreign regional subscriber premium pegged to the average premium of all NHIS subscribers (around ₩150,000 or more per month, including long-term care insurance; confirm the current figure with NHIS).
 You can apply for an NHIS exemption if you have private insurance with coverage equivalent to NHIS benefits (reported to require approximately ₩1 billion in lifetime medical coverage including pregnancy), but most nomad-style policies do not meet that bar.
 Plan to enroll in NHIS at month 6 unless you have comprehensive corporate international coverage.

 Will I have to pay Korean taxes on my overseas salary?